dimanikulin/dimanikulin/README.md

 - [Other](./content/CertsOther.md)

 ## Recommendations
-- Given by Igor Odnovorov(Founder, Chief Technology Officer at e-Share (aka nCrypted Cloud, LLC)Founder, Chief Technology Officer at e-Share (aka nCrypted Cloud, LLC))
+- Given by Igor Odnovorov(Founder, Chief Technology Officer at e-Share (aka nCrypted Cloud, LLC))
-- March 23, 2015, Igor worked with Dmytro but they were at different companies Dmitry is a skilled and dedicated developer.
+- March 23, 2015, Igor worked with Dmytro but they were at different companies
+- Dmitry is a skilled and dedicated developer.
 He will be a good asset to any company he decided to be part of.

 ## Publications
 [Publications](./content/Publications.md)